kyverno/policy-reporter-docs/content/en/core/06-targets.md

 ### Example

-The minimal configuration for Discord requires a valid and accessible webhook URL.
+The minimal configuration for Policy Reporter UI requires a valid and accessible host URL.

 ```yaml
 ui: